By Audley specialist Alice

 Though the highway is faster, following the irregular New England coast up from Boston to Maine offers more chance to enjoy the scenery — vibrant foliage on one side and beaches on the other.
 The Essex Coastal Scenic Byway and the Coastal Byway (signed as Route 1) both wind slowly through dozens of shore towns, including old fishing ports like Gloucester and Salem (of witch-trials notoriety) up to Kennebunkport.

 Filled with grey clapboard houses, upscale galleries and cafés, Kennebunkport has been a beach retreat for New England’s elite for generations, including the presidential Bush family.

-I like to stroll along Colony Beach to enjoy the sea breezes in the evening while eating a lobster roll from nearby Mable’s Lobster Claw.
+I like to stroll along Colony Beach to enjoy the sea breezes in the evening while eating a lobster roll from nearby Mabel’s Lobster Claw.
 (Despite a reputation as summery fare, lobsters are actually best in the cooler months when their flesh is sweeter and firmer.)
 Slightly to the east, a turn along Parson’s Way takes you past the cliffs of Cape Arundel to clear views of the slate-grey waves crashing on the rocky shore, white spume shooting up from the sea clefts.

 If I’m in the mood for something more active, I drive farther up the coast to Bar Harbor and Acadia National Park, both located on Mount Desert Island.
 Hiking through the park’s woodlands affords a chance to see the trees up close and hear the fallen leaves crunch under your boots.
 You might see a humpback off the coast or a lanky moose ambling along through the forest.